pythonsingapore/pugs-org-sg/content/20150309-march-meeting.md

 ## Talks

-1. "Getting started with testing using Pytest and Mock" by Gabe Hollombe.
+1. "Getting started with testing using Pytest and Mock" by Gabe Hollombe ([video](http://youtu.be/k99HSHQDsi4)).

     Pytest is a great alternative testing framework to unittest from the standard library.
 It often lets you get the same tests written with